Valuation Advisors Lack of Marketability Discount Study Frequently Asked Questions (FAQs)

 Q: Does the study get updated as new companies "go public"?

-A: We get prospectuses for new IPO's usually in the week after they go public.
-It takes some time to review the information, and compile it for the database, but the database is updated for new IPO's at least once per month.
+A: Valuation Advisors receivest prospectuses for new IPO's usually in the week after the company goes public.
+It takes some time to review the information and compile it for the database, but the database is updated with new IPO's at least once per month.

 Q: What is the timeframe of the study?